poole/lanyon/_drafts/2017-01-01-alma-44-20-covenants.md

 ---
 layout: post
 title:  Alma 44:20.
-Covenants used to mean something
+The weight of your word
 date:   2017-01-01
 ---